Understanding Major Depressive Disorder

 • Be patient: Recovery can take time, and progress may not always be linear.

-Whether you’re newly diagnosed or seeking a fresh start, Northeast Health Services offers treatment that supports you.
+Whether you’re newly diagnosed or seeking a fresh start, Northeast Health Services offers comprehensive treatment to people of all ages and life stages across Massachusetts.
 Our experienced providers offer therapy, medication management, and interventional treatments like Spravato® and TMS therapy in a warm, welcoming environment.
-Call Northeast Health Services at 508.794.8711 today.
-Let us help you take the next step in your mental health journey.

-For new clients, please click here to schedule an appointment.
-For existing clients, please click here and find your office location to contact your office directly.
+Call Northeast Health Services at 508.794.8711 today to learn more or schedule your first appointment.
+For existing clients, please find your office location to contact your office directly.

 Footnote:

 1. National Institute of Mental Health.
 “Major Depression.”
-Accessed July 9 2025.